heclak/community-a4e-c/README.md

 - Yes, but it's a little involved.
 It's not DCS that is locking players out, but the Mission Editor deciding that any mission with an A4-E-C placed down is going to require the module.
 As there's no in-engine way of de-flagging this, you'll need to get hands-on with your mission files.
 - You may or may not already know that the *.miz* mission files are, in fact, *.zip* files.
 So, take the mission file you desire to edit, and make a copy with a *.zip* extension.
 Find somewhere handy to unzip it.
 - Inside, you will find a *mission* file (no extension).
-Open this file in your text-editor of choice, and search required to find the mission's list of required modules under the **["requiredModules"]**  listings, and then remove the A-4E-C entry from the list, as shown in Line 32 in this screenshot:
+Open this file in your text editor of choice (Notepad works just fine), and search required to find the mission's list of required modules under the **["requiredModules"]**  listings, and then remove the A-4E-C entry from the list, as shown in Line 32 in this screenshot:

 ![Image of a mission file with the A4-E-C required module on Line 32](https://cdn.discordapp.com/attachments/518815335013679104/851940052627095633/unknown.png)

-- Save the mission file, and re-create a new *.zip* (carefully maintaining proper folder structure, *of course*) and rename the *.zip* file with a *.miz* file extension instead.
+- Save the mission file, and re-create a new *.zip* (carefully maintaining proper folder structure, *of course*), then rename the *.zip* file with a *.miz* file extension instead.
 - Test your altered mission by yourself or with a friend to ensure it loads properly, and that clients are able to load into the mission or server without the A4-E-C installed.
-In this instance, DCS will display any A4-E-C units as default-livery Su-27s, and players without the module will  not be able to take control of the module, as if they did not own an official aircraft.
+In this instance, DCS will display any A4-E-C units as default-livery Su-27s, and players without the module will  not be able to take control of the module, just as if they did not own an official DCS module.

 **Q: Are there any plans to do other variants or later models of the A-4?**

 - There are no plans nor keen interest to pursue this.
-There is a lot left to add for our beloved A-4E-C, and the advanced avionics in later models would not be able to be completed in a satisfying manner.
+There is a lot left to add and improve one with our beloved A-4E-C. Additionally, the advanced avionics in later models would not be able to be completed in a satisfying manner.

 **Q: Are there any plans to make the module official, obtain the Eagle Dynamics SDK, or make the module a part of the default DCS install package?**